The Daily Dose/Wednesdsay, April 16, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow gets his car back from the shop.
+The Diary of a Nobody – Sparrow’s back, with the longest Diary entry ever.
 Today’s Diary.

 ———